Environmental Geosciences - Origin of Earth

 1. Modern theories on the origin of the Earth.

-2. Earth’s orbital parameters, Kepler’s laws of planetary motion, and Geological Time Scale.
+2. Earth’s orbital parameters, Kepler’s laws of planetary motion, and the Geological Time Scale.

 3. Space and time scales of processes in the solid Earth, atmosphere and oceans.